 HubSpot offers dashboard templates that integrate with Excel, Google Drive, and PowerPoint, so you can easily track those all-important metrics within the program that works best for you and your team.

-I Created a Dashboard, Now What?
+You’ve Created a Dashboard, Now What?

-Having all of your marketing information displayed in this simple dashboard makes it easier to identify the source of the potential issue, and get feedback from the most relevant parties about what could be behind the startling data point.
+Having all of your marketing information displayed in this simple dashboard makes it easier to identify the source of the potential issue and get feedback from the most relevant parties about what could be behind the startling data point.

 Once you think you've identified the source of the change, it's time to do some experimenting.
 If you missed your goal, try a new approach.
 If your numbers exceeded expectations, tweak things to lean into whichever existing strategies are most responsible for the high numbers.